heyitsbeznicku/Login-Panel/README.md

 - Easy to customize colors and spacing

 ## Demo / Preview
-Open `https://beznicku.pl/#projects` in your browser to view the panel.
+Open `beznicku.pl` in your browser to view the panel.

 ## Technologies
 - HTML5